rodrickcalvin/Musical-note-identifier-Chromatic-tuner/README.md

   :):):):):):):):):):):):):):):):):):):):)Enjoy yourself:):):):):):):):):):):):):):):)

   ## Contributions:
   You are welcome to contribute to this project.
+Just star the project and cite it in your work

   We developed it during a process to find a solution to an assignment in the course: ```Audio and Speech Signal Processing``` under the Computer Engineering undergraduate programme at university.

   We were asked to develop a simple audio processing application using what we had learnt.
-And so we came up with the idea as a small project.
+And so we came up with the [idea](https://github.com/rodrickcalvin/Musical-note-identifier-Chromatic-tuner/blob/master/Concept%20Note.pdf) as a small project.

   > A big shoutout [Matt Zucker](https://github.com/mzucker) from Philadelphia for the repository that guided us through the creation of this application.....